 THE HEALTH MANAGEMENT ACADEMY

 Strategic Survey Q1 2019: Strategic Priorities and Market Share

+March 2019

 Strategic Priorities and Market Share

 INTRODUCTION

-In the context of ongoing evolution within the healthcare landscape such as increased consumerism, intense financial pressure, and widespread market consolidation, Leading Health Systems (LHS) continue to adjust their strategies.
+The healthcare landscape continues to evolve, with new entrants driving increased consumerism, intense financial pressure, and widespread market consolidation.
+As a result of these trends, Leading Health Systems (LHS) have adjusted their strategies accordingly.
 Restructuring care delivery allows health systems to not only improve quality and access but also enhances the patient experience, a key strategic priority for LHS.

 In this report, The Health Management Academy (The Academy) continues to track strategic priorities and assess changes in market share across LHS.

 METHODOLOGY

 In February 2019, The Academy conducted the eighteenth round of phone interviews for its quarterly strategic survey among LHS executives, including: CEOs, COOs, CFOs, CMOs, CNOs, and CSOs.

-The survey for the interview consisted of:

-- 1. A tracking section that provides insight into trends around primary strategic areas; and - 2.
+The survey for the interview consisted of: 1.
+A tracking section that provides insight into trends around primary strategic areas; and 2.
 A special topic area that allows for an indepth look into a timely developing issue.
 PROFILE OF PARTICIPATING HEALTH SYSTEMS